allyssonallan/EvoGen_course/Files/filtering.md

 In case of high-depth data it is reasonable to use a stringent threshold on quality.
 In case of low quality data, you may want to be more relaxed in order not to remove too much data (e.g. and thus having very short reads more difficult to align).

-As a further check of sanity, once you have called variants in your dataset, you can check their distribution along each read.
+As a further check, once you have called variants in your dataset, you can check their distribution along each read.
 If your trimming worked, this distribution should be even across each read.

 As a reference on various methods for read trimming see [this](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0085024) paper.